SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 ```

 ##### 1.1.3 Push Sample
-Use the Cloud Foundry CLI to target and push the published application to Cloud Foundry.
+Use the Cloud Foundry CLI to target your Cloud Foundry Org and Space.
+(Replace "myorg" and "myspace" below with the actual names of your org and space.)
+Then push the published application to Cloud Foundry.

 ```
-> cf target -o myorg -s development
+> cf target -o myorg -s myspace
 >
 > # Push to Linux cell
 > cf push -f manifest.yml -p publish